Akbar: North India

-Royal begums, along with the families of Mughal amirs, were finally brought over from Kabul to India at the time – according to Akbar's vizier, Abul Fazl, "so that men might become settled and be restrained in some measure from departing to a country to which they were accustomed".
-Akbar had firmly declared his intentions that the Mughals were in India to stay.
-This was a far cry from the political settlements of his grandfather, Babur, and father, Humayun, both of whom had done little to indicate that they were anything but transient rulers.
-However, Akbar methodically re-introduced a historical legacy of the Timurid Renaissance that his ancestors had left.
+Royal begums (ladies), along with the families of Mughal amirs, were brought from Kabul to India at the time, "so that men might become settled and be restrained in some measure from departing to a country to which they were accustomed", according to Fazl.
+Akbar made clear that he would stay in India, reintroducing the historical legacy of the Timurid Renaissance, in contrast to his grandfather and father, who reigned as transient rulers.

-Expansion into Central India
+Central India

 By 1559, the Mughals had launched a drive to the south into Rajputana and Malwa.
 However, Akbar's disputes with his regent, Bairam Khan, temporarily put an end to the expansion.
-The young emperor, at the age of eighteen, wanted to take a more active part in managing affairs.
-Urged on by his foster mother, Maham Anga, and his relatives, Akbar decided to dispense with the services of Bairam Khan.
-After yet another dispute at court, Akbar finally dismissed Bairam Khan in the spring of 1560 and ordered him to leave on Hajj to Mecca.
-Bairam Khan left for Mecca but on his way was goaded by his opponents to rebel.
-He was defeated by the Mughal army in the Punjab and forced to submit.
-Akbar forgave him, however, and gave him the option of either continuing in his court or resuming his pilgrimage; Bairam chose the latter.
-Bairam Khan was later assassinated on his way to Mecca, allegedly by an Afghan with a personal vendetta.
+The young emperor, at the age of eighteen, wanted to take a more active part in managing the Empire's affairs.
+Urged on by his foster mother, Maham Anga, and other relatives, Akbar dismissed Bairam Khan following a dispute at court in the spring of 1560 and ordered him to leave on Hajj to Mecca.
+Bairam Khan was prepared to comply, but people who resented him and hoped for his downfall goaded him into rebellion against Akbar.
+Bairam Khan was defeated by the Mughal army in the Punjab and forced to submit.
+Akbar forgave him and gave him the option of either continuing in his court or resuming his pilgrimage; Bairam Khan chose the latter.
+Bairam Khan was assassinated on his way to Mecca, by a group of Afghans led by Mubarak Khan Lohani, whose father had been killed while fighting with the Mughals at the Battle of Machhiwara in 1555.